outs1der/concord/README.md

 Full documentation can be found at https://burst.sci.monash.edu/concord/

-This code is under active development, but the v1.0.0 release is associated with a companion paper submitted to ApJS in 2022
+This code is under active development, but the [v1.0.0 release](https://bridges.monash.edu/articles/software/concord_release_1/21287616) is associated with a companion paper accepted by Astrophysical Journal Supplements (see [Galloway et al. 2022](https://iopscience.iop.org/article/10.3847/1538-4365/ac98c9), also available at [arXiv:2210.03598](https://arxiv.org/abs/2210.03598)).
+A preprint of the paper is available in the `doc` subdirectory of this repository

 To get started, look at the  `Inferring burster properties` jupyter notebook